gtuck/web3400/php-code-examples.md

 ## Basic PHP assignment operators:

 Assignment operators in PHP are used to write a value to a variable.
-The basic assignment operator is `=`, but there are several others that combine assignment with arithmetic or string operations.
+The basic assignment operator is `=`, but several others combine assignment with arithmetic or string operations.
 Let's go through some examples to illustrate these operators:

 **Assignment Operator `=`**